 It’s possible that if a TSA agent spots a lot of cash on you or in your bag (especially a lot of smaller bills like $20 bills) they could refer you to authorities (i.e., DEA) for some type of questioning.

-The authorities may check to see if you are on some type of watchlist but even if you are not they may still deem that your cash is subject of forfeiture, which means that it will all be taken from you.
+The authorities may check to see if you are on some type of watchlist but even if you are not they may still deem that your cash is subject to civil forfeiture, which means that it will all be taken from you.

-This can happen even if you have not been convicted of any crime.
+This can happen even if you have not been charged or convicted of any crime.

 Some dogs that patrol airports have a nose for cash and a lot of cash has come into contact with illegal narcotics.